Project-Corona/Project-Corona/Readme.md

 Initial Release of Project Corona

-Please report any incompatibilities or problems on the [GitHub Issue Tracker][issue-tracker]
+Please report any incompatibilities or problems on the [GitHub Issue Tracker][issue-tracker].
+Suggestions are also welcome.

 <!--
 ### Previously